-In Fargo, you get the best of both worlds with Midwest hospitality and charm along with creative takes on the classics.
+In Fargo, you get the best of both worlds: Midwest hospitality & charm and creative takes on the classic dishes.

 Our Fargo Foodie Strategy

-We look over the menu and find at least two menu items that “check the boxes” and then we split everything so that we can try more food… for research purposes of course.
+We glance over the menu and find at least two items that “check the boxes.”
+Then we split everything so that we could try more food… for “research purposes.”

 Brunch at The Boiler Room